Withnail and I: London

-Withnail and Marwood's flat was located at 57 Chepstow Place in Bayswater, W2.
+Withnail and Marwood's flat was located at 57 Chepstow Place in Bayswater, W2; a well-known photograph of Grant and McGann sitting on the steps of the flat, used in some international posters, was actually taken on the steps of No.55, next door.
 The shot of them leaving for Penrith as they turn left from the building being demolished was shot on Freston Road, W11.
 The Mother Black Cap pub was played by the Frog and Firkin pub at 41 Tavistock Crescent, Westbourne Green, Notting Hill.
 For some time after the film, the pub was renamed the Mother Black Cap, though it was sold and renamed several times before being demolished in 2010–2011.
 The cafe where Marwood has breakfast at the beginning of the film is located at the corner of 136 Lancaster Road, W11 near the corner with Ladbroke Grove.
 The scene where the police order Withnail and Marwood to "get in the back of the van" was filmed on the flyover near John Aird Court, Paddington.
 Uncle Monty's house is actually the West House, Glebe Place, Chelsea, SW3, owned by Bernard Nevill.